BrandonIrizarry/blog/content/about/about.md

 No. 5 in D.)

-Mathematics is also a passing interest of mine, though I haven't had time to pursue it in any great depth.
-I hope that situation changes in the future, though.
+Mathematics is also a passing interest of mine, though I haven't had time as of yet to pursue it in any great depth.